-The Darlands, Old Monicello Farm
+The Darlands, Old Monticello Farm

-The Darlands founded and operate a group of tiny organic farms in the southern tip of the Rocky Mountains in the historic New Mexico village of Monticello, where the population is fewer than 25 people.
+Steve and Jane Darland founded and operate a group of tiny organic farms in the southern tip of the Rocky Mountains in the historic New Mexico village of Monticello, where the population is fewer than 25 people.
 It is stunningly quiet.
 The air is clean and clear.
 Cell phones don't work there.

-"patience in preserving and locally producing classic, healthy, tasty things"
+"patience in preserving and locally-producing classic, healthy, tasty things"